Interpreting risk scores

 - Whether the signal is a single mention or woven through the conversation.

-write rules against.
-Below-threshold-but-present signals and
+Below-threshold-but-present signals and fiction-descoped signals both

-information: the fiction scalar reports "we saw signals but descoped
+scalar reports "we saw signals but descoped them" and per-axis scores

-them" and per-axis scores still carry the magnitudes so you can
+still carry the magnitudes so you can drill in for "why."

-Per-axis UI: risks.<axis>.level
+Per-axis UI: signals.user.<axis>.level and signals.ai.<axis>.level

 level label alongside its numeric score.
 The level domain is: